SAP/ui5-tooling/rfcs/0009-ui5-project-refactoring.md

 constructor({rootProjectName}) {}

 /**
+ * Get the root project of the graph
+ *
  * @public
  * @returns {module:@ui5/project.specification.Project} Root project
  */
 getRoot()  {}

 /**
+ * Add a project to the graph
+ *
  * @public
  * @param {module:@ui5/project.specification.Project} project Project which should be added to the graph
  * @param {boolean} [ignoreDuplicates=false] Whether an error should be thrown when a duplicate project is added